mperry68/InfradevConsultingWebsite/README.md

 ## 📄 License

-© 2024 InfraDev Consulting.
+© 2024 InfraDev.
 All rights reserved.